SESAME PLACE WITH TODDLERS

 Since everyone was miserable, we decided to leave Sesame Place after only an hour.
 We did receive complimentary rain tickets, but we already had tickets for a 2nd day, so they’re tucked away for another time.

 The one positive that came from the day was the photos.
-We were able to get some decent pictures of our little guy walking down Sesame Street all alone.
+We got some decent pictures of our little guy walking down Sesame Street all alone.
 That was pretty awesome.

 SESAME PLACE REVIEW: DAY 2